DHRI-Curriculum/NLTK_DHRI/frontmatter.md

 - Explain what a concordance is, how to find one, and why it matters
 - Compare frequency distribution of words in a text to quantify the narrative arc
 - Explain what stop words are and why they are often removed
-- Remove stop words in a variety of languages
+- Remove stop words from different languages (English, Spanish, Arabic, etc)
 - Utilize Part-of-Speech tagging to gather insights about a text
 - Transform any document that you have (or have access to) in a .txt format into a text that can be analyzed computationally